rejetto/kvstorage/README.md

 ## File size
-Updates of existing keys cause wasted space, so the file is rewritten if enough percentage of wasted space (configurable) is found on open.
+Updates of existing keys cause wasted space, so the file is rewritten if enough percentage of wasted space (configurable) is found.

 By default, values bigger than 10KB (configurable) are kept in a separate file, and instead of "v" you will find a "file" property, with the name of the file.